 Achille, Julione, Mason and Michael's team came second, and Dara, Jude, Michael and Ferdy's team came third.
 They succeeded in protecting their egg, designing a parachute with padding to absorb some of the force of the impact, but their eggs still did sustain some damage!
 Well done to them!

-I'm sure there will be more Club 144 members from Year 4 for our next meeting!
+I'm sure I will have some more Year 3 members of Club 144 for the next meeting!

 2019 - 2020 ARCHIVE